confusedcatgirl/COBE-CS/README.md

 The label cannot be used as type, otherwise it will cause problems.

+Files will be automatically assigned a special file type once they are loaded.

 ## Operators

 The Common Comparisons (>, <, >=, <=, !=, ==) can be used in Ifs and certain loops.
 Please refer to the tables above and below for further information.